DiNeSHhMj/Swiggy-App_GitHub-Actions-Deployment/README.md

-# Swiggy Clone Deployment using GitHub Actions
+# Automated Swiggy Application Deployment Using GitHub Actions

 This project demonstrates the deployment of a Swiggy clone application using GitHub Actions as the CI/CD tool.
 It leverages Terraform for infrastructure automation on AWS, including EC2 and EKS services, DockerHub for container management, SonarQube for code quality checks, and Prometheus & Grafana for monitoring.
 Below are the detailed steps for deploying the application.